ghidora77/GEE_Labs_Website/docs/Lab_05.md

 print(l8Chart);
 ```

-You can click on the 'export' button next to the chart to view an iteractive chart.
+You can click on the 'export' button next to the chart to view an interactive chart.
 Scroll over some of the data points and look at the relationships between the data.
-A line connecting two dots means that they are sequential data points, and note that there are relatively few of them.
-We can see that there are relatively large jumps in the data, with an upward climb somewhere between March and late April, and a descent in late August.
+A line connecting two dots means that they are sequential data points (notice that there are relatively few sequential points).
+We can also see that there are relatively large jumps in the data, with an upward climb somewhere between March and late April, and a descent in late August.
 Each year is slightly different, but we can surmise that this is due to seasonal rains in the spring and leaves dying off in the fall.
 Finally, the general trend is downward, although the February 2021 datapoint might have significant leverage on the trend.

 ![Linear Trend](./im/im_05_03.png)